Interactive Storytelling

 How do news teams create interesting, interactive storytelling on a deadline, without technical support or funding?
 The answers are in this talk, which breaks down the Seattle Times news app template, dissects our Google Apps Script strategy, and makes a passionate case for the web as the only future of digital journalism.

-In this talk at the final Cascadiafest, I gave an overview of our successful use of custom elements and web components at the Seattle Times, and provided some rules of thumb for others who might be considering this exciting and intuitive new technique.
-As a bonus, the slides themselves are built as a set of custom elements!
+In this talk, I gave an overview of our successful use of custom elements and web components at the Seattle Times, and provided some rules of thumb for others who might be considering this exciting and intuitive new technique.
+Although the technology has changed since then, with the introduction of the V1 spec and widespread adoption, I'm proud to have been ahead of the curve.

 Increasingly relevant as we build news sites that are more customized, more dependent on third-party code, and more automated, this SRCCON session examined the dangers of algorithmic design as it applied to journalism.
 Inspired by Eric Meyer and Sarah Wachter-Boettcher's Design for Real Life, participants talked about how we've tried to safeguard readers, and how we've failed.